“Go ye into all the world, and preach the gospel to every creature.”

 It is our prayer that every Department and Field attached to the Seventh Day Adventist Reform Movement General Conference will cooperate in the formulation and execution of these plans.Back to Top

-Here you can download files to present in your local church.
+Here you can download files related to this project.